 She opened another file.
 “Using a slideshow or cards, you introduce each term.
 At the end of the unit, they take a test.”

 Mr. Grow nodded his approval.
 “Great for building vocabulary and cultural literacy,” he said.

-“In the next set of activities, kids read myths about Perseus and Theseus.
+“In the next part of the mythology lesson plans, kids read myths about Perseus and Theseus.
 My favorite part is when they develop the definition of the quest themselves.”